Get Your Digestion Back on Track

 Irritable Bowel syndrome (IBS) is one of the most common disorders and is thought to affect up to 25% of the UK population.
 There are many contributory factors including:

-- Disruption of the gut microbiota in the large bowel, small intestinal bacterial overgrowth (SIBO), yeast (candida) & parasitic infections
+Disruption of the gut microbiota in the large bowel, bacterial, yeast (candida) & parasitic infection

-- Increased intestinal permeability (also know as ‘leaky gut’) and food sensitivities
+Increased intestinal permeability (also known as ‘leaky gut’) and food sensitivities

 Optimising Digestive Health